techrook/techrook/README.md

 ### Hi there 👋, i'm itohowo monday (techrook)

-- 🔭 I’m currently working on tecasso(a web servic freelancing company)
+- 🔭 I’m currently working on my portfolio
-- 🌱 I’m currently learning web3
+- 🌱 I’m currently learning MERN stack
 - 👯 I’m looking to collaborate on any nice web projects
 - 🤔 I’m looking for help with blockchain development
 - 💬 Ask me about anything tech or sports